stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 check this method's return value and set the locked amount in the stacker's STX account to correspond to the increased amount.

+### New method: `stack-aggregation-commit-indexed`

+This method behaves identically to `stack-aggregation-commit`, except that it returns the _index_ of the PoX address in the reward set calculated by the `pox-2` contract.
+This index can be used as an argument to the `stack-aggregation-increase` function (see below), which is used to increase the amount of STX locked for a PoX address by amounts that may be smaller than the current Stacking minimum.

+### New method: `stack-aggregation-increase`

+This method behaves identically to `stack-aggregation-commit`, but will permit the caller to increase the amount of STX locked up for an _existing_ PoX address.
+The PoX address is identified by an index returned by the new `stack-aggregation-commit-indexed` method.

+Unlike `stack-aggregation-commit`, there is no minimum number of STX that must have been locked to be added to the existing PoX address.
+The only requirement is that the _total_ number of STX exceeds the _current_ Stacking minimum at the time of the call.

 ### Changed: `delegate-stx`

 This method has been changed so that the user can call it even while their STX